Pseudoglomeris magnifica (Magnificent Emerald Roach)

 Newborn nymphs hang on to the undersides of females for at least one molt, and they don't seem to care whether the females they cling to are their birth mothers or not.
 They'll even cling to the undersides of males if their numbers are high enough.
 It seems L1 nymphs rarely survive if separated from adult females long term.

-Overall this species is an extremely beautiful species, intermediate in difficulty.
-And much like Perisphaerus spp., they can be rather prolific if kept properly, (though reproduction can be greatly slowed with substandard conditions).
+Overall this species is an extremely beautiful one, intermediate in difficulty.
+And much like Perisphaerus spp., they can be rather prolific if kept properly, (though reproduction can be greatly slowed with even slightly substandard conditions).
 Definitely a species every Blatticulturist should own, I hope to see them become more commonly kept as the years go by! 😁